 Smoking wreaks havoc on arteries throughout the body, and those in the brain are no exception.
 Smokers with high blood pressure are prime targets for a hemorrhagic stroke.
 According to the National Stroke Association, smoking doubles the risk for stroke.
 The more a person smokes, the greater the danger.
 If you're a smoker, it's time to quit.

 Even if you don't have hypertension, regular exercise will strengthen your arteries and prevent the buildup of plaque in blood vessels.
 In combination with a healthy diet, exercise can help you to ward off obesity or excessive weight, which makes people more likely to have high cholesterol, high blood pressure, and diabetes, all of which increase your risk for stroke.
 A 2003 issue of Stroke reported that moderate and high levels of exercise were associated with significantly fewer strokes.
 In the 2003 report, researchers examined 23 studies over 36 years and found a reduced risk of between 20 and 27 percent.
 To give your brain a boost, the National Stroke Association recommends making time each day to exercise, noting that a brisk walk for 30 minutes a day may reduce your risk for stroke.
 The benefits of exercise extend to stroke survivors as well: The American Heart Association has issued guidelines stressing the importance of aerobic and strengthening exercises for improving overall health and reducing the risk of subsequent strokes.

 Go easy on alcohol

-One alcoholic drink each day if you're a woman, or two if you're a man, is unlikely to do any harm, and may even help prevent a stroke.
+One alcoholic drink or less each day if you're a woman, or two or less if you're a man, will likely not raise your blood pressure and may even help prevent a stroke.
 But three or more drinks each day can increase the risk of an ischemic stroke by up to three times, according to the National Stroke Association.
 If you have trouble stopping at one or two drinks, you're better off quitting completely.